-Kruger 60 has been calculated as 0.11 times bigger than the Sun.
+Kruger 60 Radius has been calculated as being 0.35 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 243,530.00.km.
 If you need the diameter of the star, you just need to multiple the radius by 2.

 Kruger 60 has an apparent magnitude of 9.59 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 11.57 If you used the 2007 Parallax value, you would get an absolute magnitude of 11.58.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 249.52 which gave the calculated distance to Kruger 60 as 13.07 light years away from Earth or 4.01 parsecs.
-It would take a spaceship travelling at the speed of light, 13.07 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 249.52000 which gave the calculated distance to Kruger 60 as 13.07 light years away from Earth or 4.01 parsecs.
+If you want that in miles, it is about 76,833,633,627,509.78, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 249.94 which put Kruger 60 at a distance of 13.05 light years or 4.00 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 249.94000 which put Kruger 60 at a distance of 13.05 light years or 4.00 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
-Information regarding Stellar Age, Metallicity or Mass is from the E.U.
+Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

 |Absolute Magnitude||11.57 / 11.58|